blendededge/code-component-oih/README.md

 ### Elastic.io Specific Functionality
 - `msg` - incoming message containing the payload from the previous step
 - `cfg` - step's configuration.
-At the moment contains only one property: `code` (the code, being executed)
+At the moment contains only one property: `code` (the code, being executed).
+May contain further attributes passed through the `fields` propery in the flow definition
 - `snapshot` - step's snapshot
 - `messages` - utility for convenient message creation
 - `emitter` user to emit messages and errors